oprypin/crsfml/CONTRIBUTING.md

 - *src/__module__/__module__.cr* files are tiny additions that can't be automatically generated, but they serve as the entry point for each module.

-- *src/sizes.cr* files contain the sizes of each SFML object for the current platform, so that Crystal code can know at compile time what amount of memory it needs to allocate to store the data of a C++ object.
-In case of subclassing, the size is just the difference between the class and its parent.

 Most of the changes to *CrSFML* will happen within one file, [*generate.cr*](generate.cr).
 It is indeed a very complicated and messy program.
 The main idea is to parse SFML's header files with... regular expressions (yes, I'm very happy with this decision, it works out nicely due to the extreme quality and consistency of SFML), form an object-based model of the constructs, and use them to render 4 files per module (as seen above).

-If you want to implement a small change but are totally lost as to where it should go, you may want to `crystal run -Ddebug generate.cr`.
+If you want to implement a small change but are totally lost as to where it should go, you may want to `crystal generate.cr -- --debug`.
 This annotates every line in the generated files with the number of line in *generate.cr* that produced it.
 Then, hopefully, the backtracking won't be too bad.

 After introducing a change to *generate.cr* you can immediately try it out in some example code after running `cmake . && make`, but you may also want to see how exactly your change affects all of the generated source code.
 For that, a [*diff.sh*](diff.sh) tool is provided which generates and compares the code based on two different commits or the current uncommitted state.
 Run `./diff.sh` (equivalent to `./diff.sh HEAD`) to see the impact of the current uncommitted change, or compare any two commits (the syntax of commit shorthands is the same as in *git*).

 Contributing documentation
 ==========================

 As mentioned, *CrSFML*'s code is mostly automatically generated, and the documentation is taken automatically from SFML (a C++ library).
 If you edit _src/*/obj.cr_ files, the changes will not be saved.
 However, the build process is set up to apply manual edits to the documentation by storing these changes in _docs/*.diff_ files.
-If you'd like to edit the documentation strings in source code and keep the changes, run *crystal save_docs.cr*.
+If you'd like to edit the documentation strings in source code and keep the changes, run `crystal save_docs.cr`.
 Your edits will be saved into the *diff* files.
 Note that this requires you to have the latest version of SFML to match what is already stored, otherwise differences in documentation between SFML versions will also be saved, but they're unwanted.